 At Thomson Environmental Consultants, our badger survey and mitigation strategies are guided by best practice, including Natural England and Mammal Society publications, and our experts meet the competencies set out by the Chartered Institute of Ecology and Environmental Management (CIEEM).

-Since they are principally nocturnal animals, surveys concentrate on searching for evidence of badgers rather than seeking to record the animals themselves.
+Since badgers are principally nocturnal animals, surveys concentrate on searching for evidence of badgers rather than seeking to record the animals themselves.
 Signs of badgers’ presence on a site include setts (categorised as main, annexe, subsidiary or outlier), latrines (dung pits), tracks, hairs caught on fences and vegetation, distinctive pathways through vegetation, scratching posts, feeding signs, snuffle holes in grassland and day nests.

 When can badger surveys take place?